ddkdimitrov/CostaCoffee/README.md

 -- File separation:

-1. Im separated every kind files in different folder.
+1. I separated every kind files in different folder.
-In a big and complex project im gonna separate the files in other way for easier work as: One folder: viewModel/viewcontroller/ApiService/cells/views based on the screen that im working.
+In a big and complex project im gonna separate the files in other way for easier work as: One folder: (viewModel/viewcontroller/ApiService/cells/views) based on the screen that im working.

 NOTES:
 1. I could extend the project more by using some Setup classes for styling the CSS of the app, texts and t.n.t